thegoldgoat/SDL2-Floodfill-cpp/README.md

 The class will do anything needed.
 # Example
 There is included an example main.cpp file, which simply creates a window and fills a triangle.
-To compile, at least on Linux, you can simply type:
+To compile, at least using GNU Make and GNU GCC (G++), you can simply type:
 ```
 make release
 make run